TheMindVirus/PixelFire/readme.md

 !!!
 WARNING !!!
 The binaries provided in this source tree are generated for Componentry Kit Builds.
-The intended usage of these binaries are for use with binary inspection tools.
+The intended usecase of these binaries is for use with binary inspection tools.
 Please do not run the executables on the native platform except for tests.
 ```